How Can I Show My Dog Affection?

 Tagged: General Care & Safety, Seasonal/Holiday, Situation Specific

-Show Your Dog Your Love Without Reinforcing Bad Habits
+How Can I Show My Dog Affection Without Reinforcing Bad Habits?

-The bond between dog and human is truly special.
-Our pets bring us joy, become beloved family members, and offer unwavering, unconditional love without judgment.
-So of course it’s only natural to want to shower them with affection and attention!
+The bond between dogs and humans is truly special.
+Our pets bring us joy, become beloved family members, and offer unwavering, unconditional love.
+Naturally, we want to show our dogs affection and appreciation!
+But how do dogs show affection, and are we expressing love in ways they truly understand?

-But years of experience have taught us something hard to believe: it can be possible to love your dog too much.
+Surprisingly, years of experience have taught us something hard to believe: it can be possible to love your dog too much - or in ways that reinforce unwanted behaviors.

 Dogs Need Boundaries

-While a hands-off approach to pup parenting may seem like the kind thing to do, dogs naturally crave rules and structure and they look for a leader to provide it for them.
+While a hands-off approach to pup parenting may seem like the kind thing to do, dogs thrive with structure and leadership.
 Without leadership and guidance to feel secure, dogs can become overly protective, demanding or even aggressive.
 Establishing and reinforcing boundaries is not only healthy but can be done using a foundation of trust and respect, rather than fear and dominance.

-Humans use touch like handshakes, hugs, or kisses to communicate greetings, connection, and affection.
-Dogs communicate affection with gestures too, including nuzzling, nudging, or snuggling.
-However, our human expressions of affection can sometimes have a different meaning for dogs.
-For example, hugging, which we see as a sign of love, may feel dominant or assertive to them - similar to mounting.
-To ensure your dog feels comfortable, respect their space and introduce hugs gradually, paying attention to their body language.
+Humans express love through hugs, kisses, and touch.
+Dogs show affection with gestures too like nuzzling, nudging, or snuggling.
+However, human expressions of affection can sometimes have a different meaning for dogs.
+For example, hugging, which we see as a sign of love, may feel dominant or assertive to them.

 Dogs Learn by Association